Managing format schemas in Managed Service for ClickHouse®

 ClickHouse® is a registered trademark of ClickHouse, Inc

-Creating a data format schema
+Creating a format schema

-Before adding a data format schema
+Before adding a format schema

-Managed Service for ClickHouse® only works with data format schemas uploaded to Yandex Object Storage and accessible for reading.
+Managed Service for ClickHouse® only works with format schemas uploaded to Yandex Object Storage and accessible for reading.
 Before adding a schema to a cluster:

 -